 Music's place in the theatre, viewed in terms of historical importance and relative function.
-Credit not applicable toward any music degree.
+Credit does not apply to major requirements for music degrees.
+Fee.

 MUS 410 History of Women in Music.
 (3)

 Surveys musical achievements of women as well as the historical contexts that shaped and defined their artistic development.
 Pre- or corequisite: ENG 102 or 105.